The Best Cookware Sets of 2021

 Cuisinart MCP-12N Stainless Steel 12-Piece Cookware Set

 The Cuisinart MCP-12N Multiclad Pro Stainless Steel 12-Piece Cookware Set offers incredible performance at a great value.
+We had no The Cuisinart MCP-12N Multiclad Pro Stainless Steel 12-Piece Cookware Set, our former best cookware set, offers incredible performance at a great value.
 We had no complaints with the medium-sized sauté pan (which not only comfortably fit four chicken thighs but also seared each one to perfection).
 The large stockpot is well-sized for making soup, cooking pasta, or blanching vegetables and is dishwasher-safe for an added bonus.

 In addition to their performance and high quality, these pans are easy to use.
 The triple-ply construction gave the pans the benefit of heat conductivity, but the anodized aluminum core ensures that they’re not too heavy to handle.
+And because it’s available at a fraction of the cost of our new top pick (and big retailers often put it on sale), it was a no-brainer to give it a Best Value award.

 The set includes everything you need to cook a meal: two saucepans (1 1/2- and 3-quart), an 8-quart stockpot, a medium-sized 3.5-quart sauté pan, two skillets (8- and 10-inch), and a steamer insert—all with comfortable handles and a design that creates a nice balance when holding the pan.

-All in all, it was easy to crown Cuisinart the winner in this competition: this set has everything you need for a starter kitchen and it’s a great choice for those looking to upgrade their old sets, too.

-If you’re looking for easier to clean nonstick cookware set, look no further than the T-Fal C561SC Titanium Advanced Nonstick 12-Piece Cookware Set.
-There are plenty of advantages to either type of cookware, but you’ll generally find nonstick is easier to clean, especially after cooking with frying pans.
-While a nonstick pan will never rival a stainless one when it comes to searing meat, this set performed admirably.
-It cooked eggs perfectly without requiring any extra oil and the saucepots simmered sauces and cooked rice without scorching.
-In addition, this set’s stockpot boiled water faster than any others in our test group.

 While we know every shopper can't justify the price, Hestan's NanoBond is an exceptional line of cookware and is worth the dough if you have it.
 It’s gorgeous to look at and feels good in the hand, and you get the kind of performance you’d expect at this price—even heating, steady simmering, and no burning at the bottom or in the corners.
 Thousands of layers of titanium-based nanolayers are bonded to the stainless-steel surfaces of NanoBond cookware, which the brand claims makes it 400% stronger than traditional stainless steel and therefore resistant to staining and scratching.
 These pieces can even take heat up to 1050°F!